Visas and immigration

 Family members, spouses, or registered partners of residents in Italy can apply for a short-stay family visa.
 In Italy, this is also known as an invitation visa.

-This visa requires you to demonstrate your relationship (e.g., provide a marriage certificate) and provide your relative’s passport.
+This visa requires you to demonstrate your relationship (e.g., with a marriage certificate) and provide your relative’s passport.

 You also need to prove you have financial subsistence.
 This can be your own funds or a letter of sponsorship from your relation to say they will financially support you during your stay.